microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 ## Introduction

- You are new engineer that is hired to modernize a e-commerce website for company called ``DTOrders``.
+ You are new engineer that is hired to modernize a e-commerce website for company called ``DT Hackers``.
 Your predecessor wrote this application use Node.js and has it running stably on Azure virtual machines.
 But now your boss wants to containerize this application to run on Kubernetes.
-Your job will first be deploy the application to Azure VM to understand the basic of the application and use Dynatrace to understand the dependencies.
-Then devise a strategy to migrate it to run on AKS Cluster.
-Along the way, you'll use Dynatrace to  monitor the application on Azure VM and once migrated to AKS, compare the product functionality and how easy it is to monitor and manage your application with Dynatrace.
+Your job will first be deploy the application to Azure VM to understand the basics of the application and use Dynatrace to understand what its downstream dependencies are.

+ Then devise a strategy to migrate the application it to run on [Azure Kubernetes Services](https://azure.microsoft.com/en-us/products/kubernetes-service) cluster.
+Along the way, you'll experience how Dynatrace  monitors the application on Azure VM and once migrated to AKS, you will compare the product functionality and how easy it is to monitor and manage your application with Dynatrace while you migrate and modernize your application.

  Upon successful migration, you'll present the deployed solution to your company's leadership to seek approval on how quickly and easily you achieve full stack observability in minutes, everything in context including metrics, logs, and trace for all your Azure workloads with Dynatrace.
-While at at same time you'll achieve a fully automated, AI-assisted observability across Azure environments.
+While at at same time you'll achieve a fully automated, AI-assisted observability across Azure environment.

 ## Common Prerequisites